 The moment when your organization comes up against the limitations of your museum collections management system (CMS) can be a scary one.
 The logistics of vetting, selecting, and implementing new software to manage your collections is a lot for your organization to take on.
 This is particularly true for small institutions that rely on volunteers.
 But museum collections experts familiar with the software systems available and insider knowledge about their efficient use can help.
-History Associates Inc. (HAI) provides experts adept at assisting museums of all sizes and levels of funding to partner with museum staff in choosing a new museum collections management software system.
+HAI provides experts adept at assisting museums of all sizes and levels of funding to partner with museum staff in choosing a new museum collections management software system.

 The need for new collections management software often coincides with—and perhaps indicates the necessity of—a strategic planning process.
 HAI’s museum experts have years of experience partnering with museums to develop strategic plans.
 They are also well versed in existing—and extensive—guidelines and criteria for collections management.
 One aspect of the selection process is evaluating an institution’s existing technology and determining whether a new collections management system is necessary.
 Some CMS’s are complex, and many are also prohibitively expensive.
 HAI collections management experts can help you evaluate potential systems to best understand at what point the cost outweighs the benefits.
 They can then assist you in choosing software that both meets your needs and that your organization can afford.
 Collections management experts are also well aware of the pitfalls that can occur during the software system selection process, and work to prevent them for your institution.